HOW TO MAKE FLAT WHITE

 • A grinder for the freshly roasted coffee beans

-• Milk of your choice A cup to put your brewed coffee
+• Milk of your choice and a cup to put your brewed coffee

 Now that you've gathered all your ingredients, it's time to start brewing.
 This simple recipe will have you sipping a hot cup of flat white in a few minutes.